funkhaus/vuehaus/README.md

-## This might not be the Vuepress you're looking for!

-This repo is a boilerplate WordPress theme that makes WP and Vue work well together.
-You might be looking for [VuePress](https://vuepress.vuejs.org/), the Vue-powered static site generator.
-We only just found out about the name conflict, so we're figuring out what to do from here!

-# What

-Vuepress is a boilerplate used to build fast, responsive [WordPress](https://wordpress.org/) templates with [Vue.js](https://vuejs.org/).
+Vuehaus is a boilerplate used to build fast, responsive [WordPress](https://wordpress.org/) templates with [Vue.js](https://vuejs.org/).
+Built by [Funkhaus](http://funkhaus.us/).

 # Tutorial

-Head over to the [tutorial](https://github.com/funkhaus/vuehaus/wiki) to learn how to build Vue.js + WordPress sites with Vuepress!
+Head over to the [tutorial](https://github.com/funkhaus/vuehaus/wiki) to learn how to build Vue.js + WordPress sites with Vuehaus!

 # Reference